Here is a video demonstration:

 2. Matching Passcards Mini-Dialog.

 If you have more than one Passcard that matches web site, then ( +N ) will be shown next to the name of the main matching Passcard, where N is the number of additional matching Passcards.
-Mouse over the Matching Passcards button and RoboForm will show mini-dialog that lists all Passcards that match this site.
+Mouse over the Matching Passcards button and RoboForm will show mini-dialog that lists all Passcards that match the site.
 Select one of them and click Fill Forms button to fill forms from the selected Passcard.

 3. Fill & Submit.